USF International Fellowships for Early and mid-Career Urban Scholars from the Global South

 Your application must include:

-- Fellowship proposal information including dates, mentorship and host institution details.
+- Fellowship Information: Planned dates, mentorship details, and host organisation details.

-For more information about the fellowship particulars and guidelines, attached below and as well it is advisable for both applicants and mentors to visit the official link.
+For more information about the fellowship particulars and guidelines, please refer to the attached document.
+Both applicants and mentors should also visit the official link.